kWeglinski/OmniPoly/README.md

 # Latest Features:

+- Added ability to upload files for translation
+- Added ability to download translations
 - Added clear button to clear text boxes
 - Added auto full display alternative for shorter translations
 - Added option to add words to dictionary for grammar checks